 Ideas guide researchers and experimentalists, and not the other way around.
 If you doubt this, look into the work of T.S.
 Kuhn, author of “The structure of scientific revolutions”.

 Theories exist, in part, to guide experiments and observations.
 My work includes developing theories based on the idea that religions offer ‘naive’ data about brain function.
 Such data can be flawed and subject to multiple interpretations, but together with existing lab and clinical data, a coherent picture of the role of spirituality in our brains and in our evolutionary history can emerge.

 I will watch the tendency to over-romanticise the world’s religious traditions as I write my book, but the evident alternative, to dismiss traditional religious views, would also dismiss the very reason for scientific studies of mysticism.
 One can try to work only with the aspects of mysticism that have been validated (as for example, the many EEG studies done with meditation), but without postulates, such validation cannot be done.

 The old religious beliefs can be seen as offering questions, suppositions, postulates, and hypotheses, which science can try to answer.

 They may not be gold, but they are worth too much to be thrown out.

 They contain many nonsensical ideas, but they also offer the first statements about consciousness in human history, many of which are valid.

-All of this does not even begin to address the social roles of religions and their beliefs, which I believe to be benefical in many cases (morality and ethics), as well as harmful in others (sutee, caste discrimination, raising children with the anxiety that fear of damnation can create, and not least, religious wars).
+All of this does not even begin to address the social roles of religions and their beliefs, which I believe to be beneficial in many cases (morality and ethics), as well as harmful in others (sutee, caste discrimination, raising children with the anxiety that fear of damnation can create, and the use of religious ideas to justify territorial wars).